kppleos/org.kpple.kppleMenu/README.md

     <img src="screenshots/kppleMenu.png" alt="kpple menu preview">
 </p>

-## How to install the kpple menu without kpple OS on KDE Plasma ?
+## How to install the kpple menu without Kpple OS on KDE Plasma ?

 The recommended installation method is via the KDE store.